-(b) The non-Federal entity must make available upon request, for the Federal awarding agency or pass-through entity pre-procurement review, procurement documents, such as requests for proposals or invitations for bids, or independent cost estimates, when:
+(b) When requested, the recipient or subrecipient must provide procurement documents (such as requests for proposals, invitations for bids, or independent cost estimates) to the Federal agency or pass-through entity for pre-procurement review.
+The Federal agency or pass-through entity may conduct a pre-procurement review when:

-(1) The non-Federal entity's procurement procedures or operation fails to comply with the procurement standards in this part;
+(1) The recipient’s or subrecipient’s procurement procedures or operation fails to comply with the procurement standards in this part;

-(2) The procurement is expected to exceed the Simplified Acquisition Threshold and is to be awarded without competition or only one bid or offer is received in response to a solicitation;
+(2) The procurement is expected to exceed the simplified acquisition threshold and is to be awarded without competition, or only one bid is expected to be received in response to a solicitation;

-(3) The procurement, which is expected to exceed the Simplified Acquisition Threshold, specifies a “brand name” product;
+(3) The procurement is expected to exceed the simplified acquisition threshold and specifies a “brand name” product;

-(4) The proposed contract is more than the Simplified Acquisition Threshold and is to be awarded to other than the apparent low bidder under a sealed bid procurement; or
+(4) The procurement is expected to exceed the simplified acquisition threshold, and a sealed bid procurement is to be awarded to an entity other than the apparent low bidder; or

-(5) A proposed contract modification changes the scope of a contract or increases the contract amount by more than the Simplified Acquisition Threshold.
+(5) A proposed contract modification changes the scope of a contract or increases the contract amount by more than the simplified acquisition threshold.

-(c) The non-Federal entity is exempt from the pre-procurement review in paragraph (b) of this section if the Federal awarding agency or pass-through entity determines that its procurement systems comply with the standards of this part.
+(c) The recipient or subrecipient is exempt from the pre-procurement review in paragraph (b) of this section if the Federal agency or pass-through entity determines that its procurement systems comply with the standards of this part.

-(1) The non-Federal entity may request that its procurement system be reviewed by the Federal awarding agency or pass-through entity to determine whether its system meets these standards in order for its system to be certified.
-Generally, these reviews must occur where there is continuous high-dollar funding, and third-party contracts are awarded on a regular basis;
+(1) The recipient or subrecipient may request that the Federal agency or pass-through entity review its procurement system to determine whether it meets these standards for its system to be certified.
+Generally, these reviews must occur where there is continuous high-dollar funding and third-party contracts are awarded regularly.

-(2) The non-Federal entity may self-certify its procurement system.
-Such self-certification must not limit the Federal awarding agency's right to survey the system.
-Under a self-certification procedure, the Federal awarding agency may rely on written assurances from the non-Federal entity that it is complying with these standards.
-The non-Federal entity must cite specific policies, procedures, regulations, or standards as being in compliance with these requirements and have its system available for review.
+(2) The recipient or subrecipient may self-certify its procurement system.
+However, self-certification does not limit the Federal agency’s or pass-through entity’s right to review the system.
+Under a self-certification procedure, the Federal agency or pass-through entity may rely on written assurances from the recipient or subrecipient that it is complying with the standards of this part.
+The recipient or subrecipient must cite specific policies, procedures, regulations, or standards as complying with these requirements and have its system available for review.

 § 200.326 Bonding requirements.

-For construction or facility improvement contracts or subcontracts exceeding the Simplified Acquisition Threshold, the Federal awarding agency or pass-through entity may accept the bonding policy and requirements of the non-Federal entity provided that the Federal awarding agency or pass-through entity has made a determination that the Federal interest is adequately protected.
+The Federal agency or pass-through entity may accept the recipient’s or subrecipient’s bonding policy and requirements for construction or facility improvement contracts or subcontracts exceeding the simplified acquisition threshold.
+Before doing so, the Federal agency or pass-through entity must determine that the Federal interest is adequately protected.
 If such a determination has not been made, the minimum requirements must be as follows:

 (a) A bid guarantee from each bidder equivalent to five percent of the bid price.
-The “bid guarantee” must consist of a firm commitment such as a bid bond, certified check, or other negotiable instrument accompanying a bid as assurance that the bidder will, upon acceptance of the bid, execute such contractual documents as may be required within the time specified.
+The bid guarantee must consist of a firm commitment such as a bid bond, certified check, or other negotiable instrument accompanying a bid as assurance that the bidder will, upon acceptance of the bid, execute any required contractual documents within the specified timeframe.

-(b) A performance bond on the part of the contractor for 100 percent of the contract price.
-A “performance bond” is one executed in connection with a contract to secure fulfillment of all the contractor's requirements under such contract.
+(b) A performance bond on the contractor’s part for 100 percent of the contract price.
+A performance bond is a bond executed in connection with a contract to secure the fulfillment of all the contractor’s requirements under a contract.

-(c) A payment bond on the part of the contractor for 100 percent of the contract price.
-A “payment bond” is one executed in connection with a contract to assure payment as required by law of all persons supplying labor and material in the execution of the work provided for in the contract.
+(c) A payment bond on the contractor’s part for 100 percent of the contract price.
+A payment bond is a bond executed in connection with a contract to assure payment as required by the law of all persons supplying labor and material in the execution of the work provided for under a contract.

 § 200.327 Contract provisions.

-The non-Federal entity's contracts must contain the applicable provisions described in appendix II to this part.
+The recipient’s or subrecipient’s contracts must contain the applicable provisions described in Appendix II of this part.

 Performance and Financial Monitoring and Reporting